 Excessive weight gain during pregnancy

 The weight of the growing baby and the uterus puts pressure on the blood vessels and nerves in the pelvis and back resulting in back pain during pregnancy.
-A normal weight gain during pregnancy is anywhere between 25 – 32 pounds.
+A normal weight gain during pregnancy is anywhere between 11 – 15 kga.
 Beyond that it becomes difficult for the spine to hold on to the additional weight.
 This is the foremost reason for back pain in pregnant women.
+The pressure also pinches your sciatic nerve and causes the pain to run down the back of your legs.

 Shift in the center of gravity

 Emotional, physical or psychological stress levels also determine the well being of the expecting mother.
-An increase in the stress levels leads to severely tightening of muscles leading to chronic back pain
+An increase in the stress levels leads to severely tightening of muscles leading to chronic back pain.
+Emotional stress can cause your muscles to be tense in the back.
+This tension is then felt as pain or back spasms.
+This pain increases whenever you face stressful periods in your pregnancy.

-As the uterus expands, two sheets of muscles run parallel from the rib cage to the pubic bone; they might get separated along the center seam.
-This could worsen the back pain.
+As the uterus expands, two sheets of muscles- the rectus abdominus run parallel from the rib cage to the pubic bone; they might get separated along the center seam causing severe back ache.

 Previous health records